thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 	background-color: rgba(0, 0, 0, 0.5);
 }
 ```

+Now that you have read this I suggest you see the [Codepen ]( "https://codepen.io/brucebrotherton/pen/ZgxGad")for this project too see how it looks and experiment with the code.
+You'll also see some efficiencies to make the code a little shorter.

 Side Note: I didn't even think of calling this main image a **FLEX**box until halfway through writing this.